 Auto-uploading diags using Pure1 integration

-- End users don’t have to copy out diag bundles from their cluster nodes and upload them to support tickets
+- You don’t have to copy out diag bundles from your cluster nodes and upload them to support tickets

 - When nodes run into issues, they automatically collect diags and call home them.
 This allows Portworx support to get ahead of the issues and reduces the time to resolution.